 Laminitis affects the laminae, which is the tissue that connects the hoof wall to the coffin bone.
 If these are separated, they can cause extreme pain to the tissues underneath the hoof wall.
 Founder occurs when the coffin bone becomes unattached to the hoof after the laminae tissue dies.
 In severe cases the coffin bone will rotate and can actually come through the sole of the hoof.
 Laminitis is extremely painful for horses and founder is even more so.
 A horse with either of these conditions may spend a great deal of its time lying down because of the pain associated with walking or standing.

 Founder in horses can be treated by a variety of methods depending on the severity of the condition.
 The earlier that founder or laminitis is detected, the greater the chance that the horse will recover quickly and with a minimal amount of pain.
 It may be necessary for a horse to undergo surgery in some cases which will lead to a long and painful recovery.
-Painkillers and antibiotics may also be a necessary part of the recovery.
+Painkillers and treatment may also be a necessary part of the recovery.
 Corrective shoes can also play a vital role in easing the pain associated with these conditions as well as improving the horse's chance for recovery.